 The School receives a student allocation on a per pupil basis from the District of Columbia to cover the cost of academic expenses.
 Per pupil appropriated revenue is recognized during the period for which the associated educational services are provided.
-Per pupil appropriated revenue includes \$103,813 for the year ended June 30, 2017, for enhancements, such as special education, English language learners, and at risk students.
-Deferred revenue result from per pupil appropriated revenue and other income received in the current fiscal year and deferred until the next fiscal year in which the service is provided.
+Per pupil appropriated revenue includes \$338,952 and \$91,495 for the years ended June 30, 2018 and 2017, respectively, for enhancements, such as special education, English language learners, and at risk students.